 Mr. George Ververides is Director of County Planning for Middlesex County.
 He started working for the County Planning Board in November 1961 and has been Director since May 1986.
 He holds a Professional P|anner’s (PP.) license in New Jersey and is a member of both the American Planners’ Association (A.P.A.), national and New Jersey chapters, and the American Institute of Certified Planners (A.l.C.P.); a member of the New Jersey County Planners’ Association of which he served as President in 1969-1970; and a member of the Association of American Geographers.
 He also serves on the Board of Directors of the New Jersey Planning Officials.

-Robert Fazen is a Trustee from Bound Brook where he served as President of the Planning Board for Bound Brook Borough for over 15 years.
+Robert Fazen is a Trustee from Bound Brook where he served as President of the Planning Board for Bound Brook Borough for over 15 years and is currently serving as the Mayor.
 He has commuted to New York Penn Station on the Raritan Valley Line providing real estate services in New York City for over 28 years.
 President of the Fazen Organization and a licensed NY State Real Estate Broker, his company manages commercial and residential properties and coordinates construction management and historic preservation projects.
 He was responsible for the restoration of the Bound Brook Theater in 2007, nominating the Theatre for landmark status in the National Historic Register.

 He graduated from West Point with a Bachelor of Science degree, serving in the U.S. Army for 20 years and retiring as a Lieutenant Colonel.
 He earned a Master of Science in Mechanical Engineering from Georgia Tech and a Master of Business Administration from Auburn University.